COVID-19 Event Modifications

 Executive Summary – All the “Musts”!

 - Have signed the waiver in advance (once for the year) .
 Each adult must sign this while signed in to their own ottawaoc.ca account.
-The event registration will not be available to you until you have signed the waiver.
-The error msg you will receive in that case will be 'not authorized'.
+The event registration will not be available to you until you have signed the waiver. (**Cannot get to the registration page?
+See below)